osmandapp/web/main/docs/user/personal/tracks/smart-folder.md

 ![My places tracks sort function Android](@site/static/img/personal/tracks/my_places_smart_folder_2_andr.png)

 Once created, the Smart folder is displayed with a special icon in the folder list in the Tracks tab.
-To manage it, tap the 3-dot menu in the folder field.
+To manage it, tap the three-dot menu in the folder field.

 - **Details**.
 Opens the entire list of tracks in this folder.
 - **Show all tracks on the map**.
 If there are many tracks in a folder, it is not recommended to map them all, it may take a long time.